 As the 60s ran out, Pye International seemed less necessary.
 American labels had long since decided they wanted their own presence, and by 1970, A&M were opening their own A&R offices in Britain.
 While Pye continued to distribute some (it had lost Warner-Reprise distribution before WEA took off) there were fewer small labels seeking a British partner who would put maintain their own UK name and logo on records.
 The same was happening with both London-American and Stateside from their rivals, Decca and EMI.
 Labels also had their eye out for better deals, so in 1971 Chess (who indeed already had their own label under Pye) switched to Phonogram.

 Pye International also had later work from Gene Pitney, then Barry White and the Love Unlimited Orchestra.
+The Love Unlimited Orchestra was licensed from 20th Century Records.
 Both Pye and Pre International were moving towards disco … and the line between them was getting fuzzier.